e1e5en-gd/ctjs-tutorial/using_behaviors/using_behaviors_en.md

 ![](img/settings_actions.png)

-2. Creating a behavior named `PlayerControl'.
+2. Creating a behavior named `PlayerControl`.
 We write the code in it to process the movement with the `Frame start` event:

 ```js
 // Move by X axis